 Because it was just done for money, the name amongst MUSA is prostibocho…

-A very special thank you to Roberto Diaz for taking the time to tell me so much about the start, the process, and where the underwater museum is heading today.
-If you are truly interested in knowing more about the MUSA, then take some time out of your day and visit the headquarters in Cancun.
-The history is amazing and the new statues planned for future installations are an incredible sight to see.
-I will be posting soon about my time there and the amazing stories Roberto Diaz shared with me.
+A very special thank you to Roberto Diaz for telling me so much about the start, the process, and where the underwater museum is heading today.
+If you are genuinely interested in knowing more about MUSA, take some time out of your day and visit the headquarters in Cancun.
+The history is impressive, and the new statues planned for future installations are incredible.
+I will post soon about my time there and the fantastic stories Roberto Diaz shared.

 9 meters / 30 feet